Anatomy of a website

 Every new Folder contains an index page.
 You can use index pages to embed a listed index in another page.
 Index pages are otherwise hidden on your site, so don't worry about editing them.
 The only index page you need to edit is the one directly under your Base Folder—that's your homepage.

-If you create a Folder for storage purposes only you can safely delete its index page.
+If you create a Folder for storage purposes only (a sub-folder inside "documents" for example), you may safely delete its index page.

 Upload a document, image or other file